iMlearnDinG/Fishnet_NetObj_Respawn/README.md

 **PlayerControls.cs**

-Basic wsad, sprint, jump jump movements.
+Basic wsad, sprint, jump movements.

 **IndependentCameraControl.cs**

-Attach this to your main camera in the scene.
+Attach this to your main camera in the scene for camera controls.